Playing Record since 1946/47 Season

-The above figures are for League Games only, and don't include games where teams didn't complete the season.
-1962-63 and 2019-20 seasons voided
+The above figures are for League Games only, and does not include games where teams didn't complete the season.
+The 1962-63 and 2019-20 seasons were voided

 Kits over the years

 The Early Years

 The club was founded in 1933, and was originally named Olympic AFC, before quickly adopting their current name.
 The inaugural meeting of the club took place at the Wooden Doll cafe in Palmers Green on June 23rd, 1933.
 The meeting was attended by Messrs.
 D. J. “Jock” Ferguson, H. A. “Tommy” Thompson and C. E. H. “Cyril” Brown, who were joined by four young players S. Holland, H. Eldridge, F. Hill and S. Dean.